Ciph3rAng3l/wow-simple-node-starter/README.md

 4. Grab the link of your app and submit your app here: https://goo.gl/forms/APIvHIbkVN5ehcOi1
 5. Congratulations!
 You're done!

+# Themes
+- *Every Day Low Prices:* Walmart's motto for the longest time - from the days of Sam Walton to today's world of eCommerce - is "Every Day Low Prices."
+Walmart aims to feature a great selection of high quality merchandise for affordable prices.
+Build an application that aims to help users save money in their day to day lives to improve their overall quality of life.
+This could be anything from helping people budget or presenting data to help users make more informed choices.
+- *Walmart in eCommerce:* Walmart.com was founded in January 2000 as a subsidary of Wal-mart Stores Inc. One of the driving forces behind Walmart.com is us - @WalmartLabs.
+At the end of the day, Walmart serves as a retailer to the customers whether through stores, online, or mobile devices.
+In order to serve the millions of customers with our 1,000,000 products available online, we need the technology to support it.
+Today, you have the opportunity to take a look behind the scenes and experiment with our technology, the Walmart API.
+Build something - anything at all with our Walmart API.
+Be creative!
+- *Power of Technology:* From modest beginnings in northwestern Arkansas in 1962, Walmart has grown to become a worldwide household name thanks to Sam Walton.
+Only in 2000 did Walmart move into the eCommerce world and continue growing as one of the largest retailers, in both the physical and digital world.
+Today, Walmart.com has 1,000,000 products available for their customers to show at their convenience whether it be online, in person, or even ordering online and picking up in stores!
+Build an application that renovates something old and brings a new modern spin to it to better assist people today.

 # Judging Criteria
 ### Innovation / Ambition
 - How unique is it?
 Is this something that has been done before?